-This strategy consists of activities related to estuarine habitat restoration to improve surface water quality, habitats. and coastal resiliency.
+This strategy consists of activities related to estuarine habitat restoration to improve surface water quality, aquatic habitats. and coastal resiliency.
 Implementation should be coordinated with other project options, to include stormwater retrofits and other NPS pollution abatement, and upstream wetland and hydrologic restoration.

 - 1. Conduct a site inventory and evaluation, to include evaluation of such factors as need for stabilization, habitat stability, stressors impacting shorelines, projected sea level rise, shoreline profile, ecosystem benefits, property ownership, public acceptance, and feasibility. - 2.
-Identify project options, which may include, but are not limited to: - a) Restoration/establishment of riparian and littoral vegetation communities - b) On previously altered shorelines, establishment of living shorelines, which may include oyster or limerock breakwaters, augmentation. substrate and marsh vegetation establishment - c) Restoration/creation of oyster reefs. - d) Restoration of seagrass beds. - e) Removal of barriers to fish passage. - f) Identify and evaluate estuarine shorelines susceptible to erosion and at risk of hardening or other alteration. - g) In cooperation with resource agencies, develop BMPs for living shoreline projects. - h) Implement public outreach and education on options for protecting and restoring functional and resilient littoral habitats. - 3.
-Prioritize sites based on inventory and site evaluation, as well as consideration of water quality, other site and resource data, severity of accessibility.
-Coordinate directly with riparian landowners. - 4.
-Develop demonstration projects on public lands. - - impacts, cumulative effects, land ownership, and
+Identify project options, which may include, but are not limited to: - a) Restoration/establishment of riparian and littoral vegetation communities; - previously b) On altered shorelines. establishment of integrated living shorelines and estuarine habitats; - c) Restoration/reconnection of tidal marsh; - multiple d) Integrated restoration of shoreline/estuarine habitats; - e) Restoration of seagrass beds; - f) Removal of barriers to fish passage; - g) Identify and evaluate estuarine shorelines susceptible to erosion and at risk of hardening or other alteration; - h) In cooperation with resource agencies, develop BMPs for living shoreline projects; - i) Implement public outreach and education on options for protecting and restoring functional and resilient littoral habitats. - 3.
+Prioritize sites based on inventory and site evaluation, as well as consideration of water quality, other site and resource data, modeling tools, habitat requirements for fish and wildlife, listed species occurrences, severity of impacts, ownership, cumulative effects, land and accessibility.
+Coordinate directly with riparian landowners.

 - ✓ Water Quality

-- Floodplain Functions
+- ✓ Floodplain Functions

-- Natural Systems
+- Natural Systems ✓

-- Stormwater runoff and NPS pollution - Inadequate treatment from conventional OSTDS - Needs and opportunities for improved wastewater collection and treatment - Sedimentation and turbidity from unpaved roads and other erosion sources - Water quality impairment - Vulnerability of seagrasses, bayous, and other estuarine habitats
+- ✓ Stormwater runoff and NPS pollution - Inadequate treatment from conventional $\checkmark$ OSTDS - $\checkmark$ Needs and opportunities for improved wastewater collection and treatment - $\checkmark$ Sedimentation and turbidity from unpaved roads and other erosion sources - √ Water quality impairment - $\checkmark$ Vulnerability of seagrasses, bayous, and other estuarine habitats

-- Protect and restore water quality in impacted or designated priority areas. - Improve treatment of urban stormwater. - Ensure restoration projects are compatible with coastal change. - Restore and enhance estuarine benthic habitats. - Reduce sedimentation from unpaved roads, borrow pits, and landscape erosion.
+- $\checkmark$ Protect and restore water quality in impacted or designated priority areas. - Improve treatment of urban stormwater. $\checkmark$ - $\checkmark$ Ensure restoration projects are compatible with coastal change. - Restore and enhance estuarine benthic $\checkmark$ habitats. - $\checkmark$ Reduce sedimentation from unpaved roads, borrow pits, and landscape erosion.

 - ✓ FWC

 - ✓ FDEP

-- ✓ USFWS
+- $\checkmark$ USFWS

-- Choctawhatchee Basin Alliance
+- $\checkmark$ Choctawhatchee Basin Alliance

-- ✓ Estuary Program
+- $\checkmark$ Estuary Program